mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 To make our database we're going to use <a href="https://github.com/hadley/rvest">rvest</a>, an R package designed by Hadley Wickham at RStudio <sup class="bootstrap-footnote" data-text="In baseball terms, one might describe his contributions to R software as equal parts Bill James and Bill Veeck.">1</sup>.
 The package scrapes HTML from webpages and extracts it into readable data.
 Let's load the necessary packages and go from there:</p>

 <pre><code class="html">
-<i>#if you haven't done so already, install rvest from Wickham's github repository
+#if you haven't done so already, install rvest from Wickham's github repository
  #install.packages("devtools")
  #install_github("hadley/rvest")</i>
 c('rvest','dplyr','pipeR') -> packages